dgkanatsios/AzureServicesForUnity/README.md

 Combine the above two paragraphs and you have a small cross platform library that allows a Unity game easy access Azure Easy Tables (yes, very easy!).

+Sample scene points to a free Azure mobile app, so it can take some time to respond in subsequent requests.

 ###Current version: 0.0.8 (beta)

 For information and usage instructions check https://dgkanatsios.com/2016/04/14/use-azure-services-from-unity/ and the demo scene